Lee Marvin: M Squad

 Marvin debuted as a leading man in M Squad as Chicago cop Frank Ballinger in 100 episodes of the successful 1957–1960 television series.
-One critic described the show as "a hyped-up, violent Dragnet ... with a hard-as-nails Marvin" playing a tough police lieutenant.
+One critic described the show as "a hyped-up, violent Dragnet ...with a hard-as-nails Marvin" playing a tough police lieutenant.
 Marvin received the role after guest-starring in a Dragnet episode as a serial killer.

-When the series ended Marvin appeared on Westinghouse Desilu Playhouse, Sunday Showcase, The Barbara Stanwyck Show, The Americans, Wagon Train, Checkmate, General Electric Theater, Alcoa Premiere, The Investigators, Route 66 (he was injured during a fight scene), Ben Casey, Bonanza, The Untouchables (several times), The Virginian, The Twilight Zone ("The Grave" and "Steel"), The Dick Powell Theatre, and The Investigators.
+When the series ended Marvin appeared on Westinghouse Desilu Playhouse, NBC Sunday Showcase, The Barbara Stanwyck Show, The Americans, Wagon Train, Checkmate, General Electric Theater, Alcoa Premiere, The Investigators, Route 66 (he was injured during a fight scene), Ben Casey, Bonanza, The Untouchables (several times), The Virginian, The Twilight Zone ("The Grave" and "Steel"), and The Dick Powell Theatre.

 Early 1960s

 The Man Who Shot Liberty Valance

 Marvin returned to feature films with a prominent role in The Comancheros (1961) starring John Wayne and Stuart Whitman.
 He played in two more films with Wayne, both directed by John Ford: The Man Who Shot Liberty Valance (1962), and Donovan's Reef (1963).
-As the vicious Liberty Valance, Marvin played his first title role and held his own with two of the screen's biggest stars (Wayne and James Stewart).
+As the vicious Liberty Valance, Marvin held his own with two of the screen's biggest stars, Wayne and James Stewart.

 Television

-In 1962 Marvin appeared as Martin Kalig on the TV western The Virginian in the episode titled "It Tolls for Thee."
+In 1962 Marvin appeared as Martin Kalig on the TV Western The Virginian in the episode titled "It Tolls for Thee."
 He continued to guest star on shows like Combat!, Dr. Kildare and The Great Adventure.
 He did The Case Against Paul Ryker for Kraft Suspense Theatre.
+Also in 1962, Marvin appeared as Peter Kane on the TV Western Bonanza in the 28th episode of season 3 titled "The Crucible".

 The Killers

-For director Don Siegel, Marvin appeared in The Killers (1964) playing an efficient professional assassin alongside Clu Gulager, grappling with villain Ronald Reagan and Angie Dickinson.
+For director Don Siegel, Marvin appeared in The Killers (1964) playing an efficient professional assassin alongside Clu Gulager, grappling with villains Ronald Reagan and Angie Dickinson.
+The film is a remake of The Killers by Richard Siodmak, made in 1946 and starring Burt Lancaster and Ava Gardner.
 The Killers was the first film in which Marvin received top billing.
-Originally made as a TV-movie, the film was deemed so entertaining that it was exhibited in theatres instead.
+Originally made as a TV-movie, the film was deemed so entertaining that it was exhibited in theaters instead.

-He guest starred on Bob Hope Presents the Chrysler Theatre.
+In January 1965, he guest starred on Bob Hope Presents the Chrysler Theatre.

 Cat Ballou and stardom

-Marvin finally became a star for his comic role in the offbeat Western Cat Ballou (1965) starring Jane Fonda.
-This was a surprise hit and Marvin won the Academy Award for Best Actor.
+Marvin finally became a star for his dual role in the offbeat comedic Western Cat Ballou (1965) starring Jane Fonda.
+This was a surprise hit, and Marvin won the Academy Award for Best Actor.
 He also won the Silver Bear for Best Actor at the 15th Berlin International Film Festival in 1965.

 Playing alongside Vivien Leigh and Simone Signoret, Marvin won the 1966 National Board of Review Award for male actors for his role in Ship of Fools (1965) directed by Kramer.

 The Professionals

 Marvin next performed in the highly regarded Western The Professionals (1966), in which he played the leader of a small band of skilled mercenaries (Burt Lancaster, Robert Ryan, and Woody Strode) rescuing a kidnap victim (Claudia Cardinale) shortly after the Mexican Revolution.
-He had second billing to Lancaster but his part was almost as large.
+He had top billing to Lancaster.